UMD-CS-STICs/389Lfall17/vagrant/codelabs/codelab-04/README.md

 ### Due Date

-This codelab is due on *Wednesday, October 18th at 11:59:59PM*.
+This codelab is due on *Friday, October 20th at 11:59:59PM*.

 ### Introduction